mia-platform/documentation/docs/console/tutorials/configure-marketplace-components/auth-architecture/external-idp-jwt-plugin.md

      | AUTHORIZATION_HEADERS_TO_PROXY | <header of the client's request containing the token> (e.g. `Authorization`) |
      | USER_PROPERTIES_TO_PROXY       | miauserproperties                                                            |

-2. Create the [`JWT Token Validator`](/runtime_suite/jwt-token-validator/10_overview_and_usage.md) plugin from Marketplace, following the same steps described.
-The Environment variables of the Plugin are already set up correctly, the only thing that needs to be edited is the ConfigMap `issuer-config.json`.
+2. Create the [`JWT Token Validator`](/runtime_suite/jwt-token-validator/10_overview_and_usage.md) plugin from Marketplace.
+The Environment variables of the Plugin are already set up correctly; the only thing that needs to be edited is the ConfigMap `issuer-config.json`.
 Following is an example with Azure Active Directory as Identity Provider:

 ```json
 {